Skip To Content Appointments available today. New patients welcome. Book NowBook Now

 • Final results depend on your starting shade, the type of staining, and how consistently you use your take-home trays afterward.

-• For the first 48 hours, stick to a “white diet”: water, milk, chicken, rice, pasta, white fish, cauliflower, plain yogurt.
-Avoid coffee, tea, red wine, berries, soy sauce, tomato sauce, and tobacco while the enamel pores re-seal.
+• For the first 48 hours, stick to lighter-colored foods and drinks.
+Water, milk, chicken, rice, pasta, white fish, cauliflower, and plain yogurt are all good choices.
+Avoid coffee, tea, red wine, berries, soy sauce, tomato sauce, and tobacco while your teeth stabilize after treatment.

 • Insruance plans consider whitening elective and don’t cover it.
 However, the cleaning, x-rays, and comprehensive exam portion of your first visit is typically covered like any other preventive appointment.
 Our front desk is happy to verify your benefits before you come in.